Benjamin Harrison: Reelection campaign in 1892

 The treasury surplus had evaporated and the nation's economic health was worsening – precursors to the eventual Panic of 1893.
 Congressional elections in 1890 had gone against the Republicans; and although Harrison had cooperated with congressional Republicans on legislation, several party leaders withdrew their support for him because of his adamant refusal to give party members the nod in the course of his executive appointments.
 Specifically, Thomas C. Platt, Matthew S. Quay, Thomas B. Reed and James Clarkson quietly organized the Grievance Committee, the ambition of which was to initiate a dump-Harrison offensive.
-They solicited the support of Blaine, without effect however, and Harrison in reaction resolved to run for re-election – seemingly forced to choose one of two options – "become a candidate or forever wear the name of a political coward".
+They solicited the support of Blaine, without effect, and Harrison in reaction resolved to run for reelection – seemingly forced to choose one of two options – "become a candidate or forever wear the name of a political coward".

-It was clear that Harrison would not be re-nominated unanimously.
-Many of Harrison's detractors persisted in pushing for an incapacitated Blaine, though he announced that he was not a candidate in February 1892.
-Some party leaders still hoped to draft Blaine into running, and speculation increased when he resigned at the 11th hour as Secretary of State in June.
+It was clear that Harrison would not be renominated unanimously.
+Many of his detractors persisted in pushing for an incapacitated Blaine, though he announced that he was not a candidate in February 1892.
+Some party leaders still hoped to draft Blaine into running, and speculation increased when he resigned at the 11th hour as secretary of state in June.
 At the convention in Minneapolis, Harrison prevailed on the first ballot, but encountered significant opposition.

-The Democrats renominated former President Cleveland, making the 1892 election a rematch of the one four years earlier.
+The Democrats renominated Cleveland, making the 1892 election a rematch of the one four years earlier.
 The tariff revisions of the past four years had made imported goods so expensive that now many voters shifted to the reform position.
 Many westerners, traditionally Republican voters, defected to the new Populist Party candidate, James Weaver, who promised free silver, generous veterans' pensions, and an eight-hour work day.
-The effects of the suppression of the Homestead Strike rebounded against the Republicans as well, although the federal government did not take action.
+The effects of the suppression of the Homestead Strike redounded against the Republicans as well, although the federal government did not take action.

 Harrison's wife Caroline began a critical struggle with tuberculosis earlier in 1892, and two weeks before the election, on October 25, she died from the disease.
 Their daughter Mary Harrison McKee assumed the role of First Lady after her mother's death.
-Mrs. Harrison's terminal illness and the fact that both candidates had served in the White House called for a low key campaign, and resulted in neither of the candidates actively campaigning personally.
+Mrs. Harrison's terminal illness and the fact that both candidates had served in the White House called for a low-key campaign, and resulted in neither of the candidates actively campaigning personally.

-Cleveland ultimately won the election by 277 electoral votes to Harrison's 145, and also won the popular vote by 5,556,918 to 5,176,108; this was the most decisive presidential election in 20 years.
-It gave Harrison the distinction of being the only president whose predecessor and successor were the same man.
+Cleveland won the election with 277 electoral votes to Harrison's 145, and also won the popular vote by 5,556,918 to 5,176,108; this was the most decisive presidential election in 20 years.